REU (Research Experience for Undergraduates) for U.S. Underrepresented Minority Students Summer Program in Costa Rica

 - A Letter of Recommendation from a Faculty Member

 - Official Transcript(s)

-Science Faculty Member ( Word document 97 kb) – Two letters of recommendation are required from two science faculty members who knows you well, are from your major department, and with whom you have taken at least one class within the past two years.
-You must download this form and send it to each professor who is writing your recommendation.
+3. Letter of Recommendation from a Faculty Member (Word document 97 kb) – One letter of recommendation is required from a faculty member who knows you well, is from your major department, and with whom you have taken at least one class within the past two years.
+You must download this form and send it to the professor who is writing your recommendation.
 Instructions of how he/she is to submit the form are included within the document.

 Official transcripts from all universities attended must be sent to OTS for review.
-Please send them via US Regular Postal Mail to:
+Please upload them to your application online.

 *** Should you have any questions about the program or how to apply, please contact Kattia Mendez, Undergraduate Program Assistant at the OTS Costa Rican Office, at: firstname.lastname@example.org.

 Accommodations & Meals

 June through August is the busiest period of the year at our research stations, and they are likely to be near capacity during much of the time you are there.
 La Selva and Las Cruces have many researchers, graduate and undergraduate students, coming from all over the world who stay for all or part of the summer to work or study.
 This means you will have the opportunity to get to know the many researchers and learn about their work; it also means that living conditions will be somewhat crowded.
 It is very likely that you will be sharing a room with one or more other students in the REU program.
 You will be part of a diverse group of students and researchers, representing many different opinions and lifestyles.
 For this reason, it is important to be tolerant, respectful, honest, cooperative, and, above all, have a good sense of humor!